-- Establish and maintain an ethos where pupils feel secure and are encouraged to talk, and are listened to. - Ensure that pupils know that there are adults in the school whom they can approach if they are worried or are in difficulty. - Include in the curriculum activities and opportunities for which equip children with the skills they need to stay safe from abuse and develop resilience and an awareness of possible grooming or influence by violent extremist ideas and the dangers and consequences in engaging in inappropriate behaviour online. - Ensure that all forms of bullying and harassment including allegations of child on child abuse and online bullying and abusive behaviour. - Ensure every effort is made to establish effective working relationships with parents and colleagues from other agencies. - Ensure that staff have an understanding of when to make referrals to the DSL when there are indicators or concerns of possible Neglect, Sexual, Physical or Emotional harm and indicators of possible Child Sexual Exploitation, Female Genital Mutilation, Radicalisation, School attendance concerns and Forced Marriage and that they have access to additional advice and support. - Operate safe recruitment procedures and make sure that all appropriate checks are carried out on new staff and volunteers who will work with children. - Ensure that staff are aware of how and when to act on concerns that they have and work in a safe and appropriate manner at all times.
-They are aware that they are in a Position of Trust and what the implications are of that for their working practice and out of school conduct and that their conduct towards pupils must remain beyond reasonable reproach.
+- Establish and maintain an ethos where pupils feel secure and are encouraged to talk, and are listened to. - Ensure that pupils know that there are adults in the school whom they can approach if they are worried or are in difficulty. - Include in the curriculum activities and opportunities for which equip children with the skills they need to stay safe from abuse and develop resilience and an awareness of possible grooming or influence by violent extremist ideas and the dangers and consequences in engaging in inappropriate behaviour online. - Ensure that all forms of bullying and harassment including allegations of child on child abuse and sexual harassment, hate incidents and online bullying & abusive behaviour are dealt with at the appropriate level and in line with national and local guidance and procedures and not dismissed as immature behaviour or banter. - Ensure every effort is made to establish effective working relationships with parents and colleagues from other agencies. - Ensure that staff have an understanding of when to make referrals to the DSL when there are indicators or concerns of possible Neglect, Sexual, Physical or Emotional harm and indicators of possible Child Sexual & Criminal Exploitation, Female Genital Mutilation, Radicalisation, School attendance concerns and Forced Marriage and that they have access to additional advice and support. - Operate safe recruitment procedures and make sure that all appropriate checks are carried out on new staff and volunteers who will work with children.

-• Fulfil the 'Duty of Care' towards staff by providing appropriate safeguarding guidance, induction and continuing training and support as required by KCSiE.
+- Ensure that staff are aware of how and when to act on concerns that they have and work in a safe and appropriate manner at all times.
+They are aware that they are in a Position of Trust and what the implications are of that for their working practice and out of school conduct and that their conduct towards pupils must remain beyond reasonable reproach. - Fulfil the 'Duty of Care' towards staff by providing appropriate safeguarding quidance, induction and continuing training and support as required by KCSiE